kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

 ## Task 1 : Create a workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+In this task, you’ll create a dedicated workspace in Microsoft Fabric with the trial features enabled.
+This workspace will serve as the foundation for building and managing data solutions, including lakehouses, dataflows, and pipelines.

 1. On the LabVM desktop, click to open **Microsoft Edge**.